 Many exhibitions I planned to take part in have been postponed due to the crisis, so I’m looking forward to the re-opening of international art and design events.
 In the meantime, I show my work at local galleries, and I’m planning a solo exhibition.
 I am also working on a new lighting collection in collaboration with the weaving artist Ziva Epstein.

 How has the COVID-19 crisis affected your creative life and your relationship to your work?

-The crisis has led to cancellation of many plans, one of them was participating in the most important design event in the world – Salone Del Mobile Milano.
+The crisis has led to the cancellation of many plans, one of them was participating in the most important design event in the world – Salone Del Mobile Milano.
 There are many challenges right now for visual artists and designers as there is no option to display new works and connect with the audience physically.
 But I continue working on bespoke lighting for architects and designers, and I continue my creative work with optimism.
 People love and need art and design especially during this complicated time, when we are spending much more of our day alone at home.
-I’m here to create for whoever wants to have optimistic and beautiful atmosphere around them.
+I’m here to create for whoever wants to have an optimistic and beautiful atmosphere around them.